Secure coding in PHP Training Course

 .NET, C# and ASP.NET Security Development

-14 HoursA variety of programming languages are available today for compiling code to the .NET and ASP.NET frameworks.
-The environment offers robust tools for security development, but developers must understand how to apply architectural and coding-level techniques to implement effective security measures and minimize vulnerabilities or their exploitation.
+14 HoursToday, numerous programming languages support compiling code for the .NET and ASP.NET frameworks.
+While this environment offers robust tools for security development, it is essential for developers to understand how to apply architectural and coding-level techniques to implement desired security measures, avoid vulnerabilities, and mitigate potential exploitation.

-This course aims to teach developers through numerous hands-on exercises how to prevent untrusted code from performing privileged actions, protect resources with strong authentication and authorization, facilitate remote procedure calls, manage sessions, explore different implementations for specific functionalities, and more.
+This course aims to equip developers with practical skills through extensive hands-on exercises.
+Participants will learn how to prevent untrusted code from executing privileged actions, safeguard resources via strong authentication and authorization mechanisms, manage remote procedure calls and sessions, and explore various implementation strategies for specific functionalities.

-The discussion on various vulnerabilities begins by highlighting typical programming issues that arise when using .NET.
-The examination of ASP.NET vulnerabilities also covers a range of environment settings and their impacts.
-Additionally, the course delves into ASP.NET-specific vulnerabilities, addressing both general web application security challenges and unique issues like attacking the ViewState or string termination attacks.
+The course introduces various vulnerabilities by first addressing typical programming issues encountered when using .NET.
+The discussion on ASP.NET vulnerabilities covers different environment settings and their impacts.
+Furthermore, the section on ASP.NET-specific vulnerabilities addresses general web application security challenges as well as specialized issues and attack methods, such as ViewState attacks and string termination exploits.

 Participants attending this course will

-- Gain knowledge in utilizing various security features of the .NET development environment
+- Utilize various security features within the .NET development environment

 - Stay informed about recent vulnerabilities in .NET and ASP.NET